cristim67/ocr-conversational-ai/README.md

 - Optical Character Recognition (OCR)
 - Two-way voice communication (Text-to-Speech and Speech-to-Text)
 - Romanian language support
-- Ability to interrupt conversation using the word "done"
+- Ability to interrupt conversation using the word "stop" or "gata"

 ## System Requirements